globocom/vault/README.md

 Admin webapp for OpenStack Keystone and OpenStack Swift.

 ### Short description
-Manage users and tenants on your Keystone service.
+Manage users and projects on your Keystone service.

 Manage containers and objects on Swift.
 (A customized version of [django-swiftbrowser](https://github.com/cschwede/django-swiftbrowser))